Teacher Candidate & Intern Resources

 You have two options for accident insurance:

 Option 1.
-UBC has an insurance plan that you must purchase if you do not have your own coverage.
-To go with option 1 you can pay for the UBC Accident Insurance Fee of $14.00 in two $7.00 instalments (first instalment before first day of classes in Winter Session 1 and second instalment in August of intern year) via the online payment system.
+UBC has an insurance plan that you can opt in to if you do not have your own coverage.
+There is no charge to join.
+To go with option 1, you can register via the online payment system.

 or